-The popular stereotype of religious orders brings to mind hermits, cloisters and a vague memory of such aberrations such as Simon Stylites.
-Such orders originated in northern Egypt in the fourth century and in the first few hundred years it was characterized almost exclusively by the above things.
-The word monasticism comes from the Greek monos, which can be translated as "alone."
+The popular stereotype of Christian religious orders brings to mind hermits, cloisters, and a vague memory of such aberrations as Simon Stylites.
+Such orders originated in northern Egypt in the fourth century, and in the first few hundred years, solitude and total separation from "the world" characterized them.
+As scholars would remind us, the words monasticism and monk are rooted in the Greek word monos, which can be translated as "alone."

-However, that "aloneness" emphasis began fading by the thirteenth century as monastic and other religious orders turned outward.
-The movement that had sought to rediscover Christianity by withdrawing from the world and attain holiness by total separation turned into an evangelistic movement.
-During the four centuries of European exploration and colonization (1200 to 1600 a.d.), the religious orders were the Church's center of missionary training and propagation.
-One of the most positive things about the religious orders, asserts one author, "was the missionary organization through which Christendom worked up to Wycliffe, Huss and Luther."1 A look at the list of important Western Church (or Roman Catholic) missionaries in this period would be sufficient to demonstrate the importance of monastic and other religious orders in the task of world evangelism.
+However, that emphasis on "aloneness" began fading by the thirteenth century as monastic and other religious orders turned outward.
+The movement that had sought to rediscover Christianity by withdrawing from the world and trying to attain holiness by total separation morphed into an evangelistic movement.
+During the four centuries of European exploration and colonization (1200 to 1600 AD), the religious orders were the Church's center of missionary training and propagation.
+One of the most positive things about the religious orders asserts one author, "was the missionary organization through which Christendom worked up to Wycliffe, Huss, and Luther."1 A look at the list of important Western Church (or Roman Catholic) missionaries in this period would be sufficient to demonstrate the importance of monastic and other religious orders in the task of world evangelism.
 Almost without exception, the names on any such list would have been members of such orders.
 Few "secular" clergy were involved in cross-cultural evangelism.
 Stephen Neill calls the founding of the Jesuit order in this period "the most important event in the missionary history of the Roman Catholic church."2

-The missionary outreach by monastic and other religious orders had, of course, been given a big push at the beginning of the thirteenth century when the Franciscans were formed.
-Francis of Assisi infused his followers with missionary spirit.
+The missionary outreach by monastic and other religious orders had been given a big push at the beginning of the thirteenth century when the Franciscans were formed.
+Francis of Assisi infused his followers with missionary spirit. [ ,more on Francis ]

 As soon as his monastic group of followers reached the New Testament number of seventy, Francis paired them off and sent them out two by two.
 His commission to each pair was: "Go, proclaim peace to men; preach repentance.
 You shall increase to a great multitude and shall go on increasing to the end of the world."3